core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In the interest of rekeying, the following points must be taken into account when using the Static Context Header Compression and fragmentation (SCHC) framework {{RFC8724}} for compressing CoAP messages protected with OSCORE, as defined in {{RFC8824}}.

-Compression of the OSCORE Partial IV has implications for the frequency of rekeying.
-That is, if the Partial IV is compressed, the communicating peers must perform rekeying more often, as the available Partial IV space becomes smaller due to the compression.
-For instance, if only 3 bits of the Partial IV are sent, then the maximum PIV before having to rekey is only 2^3 - 1 = 7.
+The SCHC compression of the 'Partial IV' field in the OSCORE Option value has implications for the frequency of rekeying.
+That is, if the 'Partial IV' field is compressed, the communicating peers must perform rekeying more often, as the available Sender Sequence Number space that is used for the Partial IV becomes effectively smaller due to the compression.
+For instance, if only 3 bits of the Partial IV are sent, then the maximum Partial IV that can be used before having to rekey is only 2<sup>3</sup> - 1 = 7.

 Furthermore, any time the SCHC context Rules are updated on an OSCORE endpoint, that endpoint must perform a rekeying (see {{Section 9 of RFC8824}}).

 That is, the use of SCHC plays a role in triggering KUDOS executions and in affecting their cadence.
-Hence, the used SCHC Rules and their update policies should ensure that the KUDOS executions occurring as their side effect do not significantly impair the gain from message compression.
+Hence, the employed SCHC Rules and their update policies should ensure that the KUDOS executions occurring as their side effect do not significantly impair the gain expected from message compression.

 ## Signaling KUDOS support in EDHOC # {#edhoc-ead-signaling}

 The EDHOC protocol defines the transport of additional External Authorization Data (EAD) within an optional EAD field of the EDHOC messages (see {{Section 3.8 of RFC9528}}).
-An EAD field is composed of one or multiple EAD items, each of which specifies an identifying 'ead\_label' encoded as a CBOR integer, and an optional 'ead\_value' encoded as a CBOR bstr.
+An EAD field is composed of one or multiple EAD items, each of which specifies an identifying 'ead\_label' encoded as a CBOR integer and an optional 'ead\_value' encoded as a CBOR byte string.

 This document defines a new EDHOC EAD item KUDOS\_EAD and registers its 'ead\_label' in {{iana-edhoc-aad}}.
 By including this EAD item in an outgoing EDHOC message, a sender peer can indicate whether it supports KUDOS and in which modes, as well as query the other peer about its support.
-Note that peers do not have to use this EDHOC EAD item to be able to run KUDOS with each other, irrespective of the modes they support.
+Note that peers do not have to use this EDHOC EAD item to be able to run KUDOS with each other, irrespective of the modes that they support.
 A KUDOS peer MUST only use the EDHOC EAD item KUDOS_EAD as non-critical.
 That is, when included in an EDHOC message, its 'ead\_label' MUST be used with positive sign.
 The possible values of the 'ead\_value' are as follows:

 | Name | Value          | Description                                                                                                             |
 | ASK  | h'' (0x40)     | Used only in EDHOC message_1.
 It asks the recipient peer to specify in EDHOC message_2 whether it supports KUDOS.       |
 | NONE | h'00' (0x4100) | Used only in EDHOC message_2 and message_3.
 It specifies that the sender peer does not support KUDOS.                   |
 | FULL | h'01' (0x4101) | Used only in EDHOC message_2 and message_3.
 It specifies that the sender peer supports KUDOS in FS mode and no-FS mode. |
 | PART | h'02' (0x4102) | Used only in EDHOC message_2 and message_3.
 It specifies that the sender peer supports KUDOS in no-FS mode only.        |
-{: #table-kudos-ead title="Values for the EDHOC EAD item KUDOS_EAD" align="center"}
+{: #table-kudos-ead title="Values for the EDHOC EAD Item KUDOS_EAD" align="center"}

 When the KUDOS\_EAD item is included in EDHOC message\_1 with 'ead\_value' ASK, a recipient peer that supports the KUDOS\_EAD item MUST specify whether it supports KUDOS in EDHOC message\_2.